Life Safety Inspection Checklist

 An additional way to prepare for life safety inspections is to review any fire sprinkler systems.
 According to the National Fire Protection Association (NFPA) 25: Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems, fire sprinkler systems must be inspected and tested at various intervals to ensure proper operation and maintenance.
 The standard outlines the required inspection and testing frequencies for various components of the fire sprinkler system, such as control valves, alarm devices, and water supply sources.

-It is important to note that state and local regulations may have additional requirements for fire sprinkler system inspections and testing.
-Building owners and managers should consult with their local fire department and code officials to ensure compliance with all applicable regulations.
+It’s also important to recognize that state and local jurisdictions may impose additional inspection and testing requirements.
+Building owners and managers should coordinate with their local fire department and code officials to ensure full compliance with all applicable standards.

 Fire Extinguishers